MFG38/colette/docs/index.md

 ## Introduction

-**Colette** is a WIP todo list manager that runs in the command line.
+**Colette** is a todo list manager that runs in the command line.

-## Building Colette
+See "[Basic usage](./basic_usage.md)" for basic usage instructions for Colette.

 See "[Building Colette](./building.md)" for instructions on how to build Colette from source.

-## Using Colette

-See "[Basic usage](./basic_usage.md)" for basic usage instructions for Colette.

 ## License